 We calculated the target article’s η2 effect sizes (Table 2).
 Our calculations indicated that the effect of public exposure on explicit shame was η2 = 0.14 and the effect of moral belief on explicit shame was η2 = 0.08.
 To make the effect sizes comparable with sensitivity analyses results (see below), we also computed the effect sizes in terms of Cohen’s f using Webpower (https://webpower.psychstat.org/models/means03/effectsize.php).
 The effect of public exposure on shame is f = .39 and the effect of moral belief on guilt is f = .27 (for protocols see Additional analyses and results section in supplementary materials).
 Given the very large effects, it is likely that these are overestimations of the true effect size (Button et al., 2013; Halsey et al., 2015; Lakens, 2022), and – if true - we expected to find weaker effects for the primary analyses (around Cohen’s f = .20).

-The “small-telescope” approach for replications (Simonsohn, 2015) proposed aiming for enough power to detect effect much weaker than those reported by the original study (d33%) with a general a rule of thumb that a simplified design replication should employ a sample size 2.5 times of the original.
+The “small-telescope” approach for replications (Simonsohn, 2015) proposed aiming for enough power to detect effects much weaker than those reported by the original study (d33%) with a general a rule of thumb that a simplified design replication should employ a sample size 2.5 times of the original.
 We followed this generalized approach, even if meant for other designs, and given N = 168 in Study 1 of Smith et al. (2002) the target sample was 420 (168× 2.5), per each of the 3 between-subject scenarios, overall, 1260.
 Accounting for possible exclusions, and allowing for the potential of additional analyses, we aimed for a larger total sample of 1350 participants (75 per condition).

 A sensitivity analysis with Gpower (Faul, Erdfelder, Lang, & Buchner, 2007) indicated that a sample of 1260 would allow the detection of f = 0.12 (groups = 18, df = 4; 3 public exposure × 2 moral belief × 3 scenarios, between-subject ANOVA) and d = 0.23/ 0.19 for any contrasts between two conditions in collapsed main effects (independent samples, n = 420/630) (both: 95% power, alpha = 5%, one-tail), effects much weaker than any of the supported effects reported in the target article and considered weak in social psychology literature.
+We also ran sensitivity analysis for the two-way interactions (Public Exposure × Emotion and Moral belief × Emotion) mixed 3 (Public Exposure: private vs. implicit public vs. explicit public) × 2 (Moral belief: Low vs. High) × 2 (Emotion: shame vs. guilt) ANOVA using Morepower (Campbell & Thompson, 2012).
+Results showed that a sample of 1260 would allow the detection of f = 0.10 with a power of 95% and alpha of 5%.
 The protocols are available in Additional analyses and results section in supplementary materials.
 Overall, our target sample size was 8 times that of the original.

 To demonstrate what the results would look like after data collection we simulated a dataset of 1260 participants using Qualtrics, which we will later update with the real data and our sample of 1350 minus exclusions.